AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/my-updates-area.md

 product-area: projects
 navigation-topic: use-the-home-area
 title: Use the My Updates area
-description: You can use the My Updates area to quickly review the approvals waiting for your decision or the conversations you have been included in.
+description: You can use the [!UICONTROL My Updates] area to quickly review the approvals waiting for your decision or the conversations you have been included in.
 author: Lisa
 feature: Get Started with Workfront
 exl-id: 809605a0-8c24-4873-b98f-504a158be022